acmoles/portfolio/portfolio/projects/wesen.md

 ### What went well

-Wesen features a compelling, usable customisation tool and enables customers to order their creation.
-A proportion of its audience don't consider themselves creative or technical.
-I was satisfied my original success criteria, _Gifter friendly_ and _End-to-end_, were met.
-I also significantly expanded my skills, growing deeper empathy for my product and engineering colleagues.
+You can [try the live app](https://www.wesen.studio) and order your pendant from Shapeways.
+I believe Wesen is a compelling and usable customisation tool, satisfying my original success criteria; _Gifter friendly_ and _End-to-end_.
+A proportion of Wesen's audience don't consider themselves creative or technical.
+I also significantly expanded my skills, building deeper empathy for my product and engineering colleagues.

 ### Lessons learnt